Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 Start by evaluating small portions of code or specific, prioritized cases.

-Conduct periodic manual interventions as a complement to retest and drill down.
+Conduct continuous manual interventions to retest and drill down.

 Use metrics to measure performance and progress, and learn from feedback.